windust/seajug-intro/sections/speaker.md

 ## Speaker:

-### Heather VanCura
-* Chairperson and Director, Java Community Process Program

-### Asir Selvasingh
+### Reza Rahman
-* Principal PM Architect
-* Microsoft – Java on Azure
+* Principal Program Manager for Java on Azure at Microsoft
+* Author EJB 3 in Action
+* World Reknown Speaker